Joiversen/Contribution/README.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

-## Remember to fork the code when/before using OS2iot
+## No matter what, please remember to fork the code when using OS2iot